What Are Service Dogs for Autism Spectrum Disorder

 A few which are especially helpful to a person with autism are:

-• Interaction – An service dog’s companionship can provide therapeutic benefit for those living with feelings of depression, isolation, or tearfulness.
-Through tactile stimulation using their paws, deep pressure therapy, also with their paws, or other means, an ASD can interact with its handler in order to bring comfort and calm.
+• Interaction – A service dog’s companionship can provide therapeutic benefit for those living with feelings of depression, isolation, or tearfulness.
+Through tactile stimulation using their paws, deep pressure therapy, also with their paws, or other means, an autism service dog can interact with its handler in order to bring comfort and calm.
 The animal can also initiate desired or needed interpersonal interactions for their owner’s benefit.
-In other situations, such as in the case of insomnia, an ASD may provide interaction until their handler initiates sleep preparations or another necessary routine.
+In other situations, such as in the case of insomnia, an a may provide interaction until their handler initiates sleep preparations or another necessary routine.

 Emotional Support Dog vs. Psychiatric Service Dog: What’s the Difference?